 8 Proposed methods of handling the Question or issue

 The Question will be addressed within a study group over a four-year study period (with submission of interim results), and will be managed by a rapporteur and vice-rapporteurs.
-This will enable Member States and Sector Members to contribute their experiences and lessons learned with respect to conformity assessment, type-approval and interoperability.
+This will enable Member States and Sector Members to contribute their experiences and lessons learned with respect to conformity assessment, type-approval, interoperability, testing laboratories, recognition of testing reports, as well as combating counterfeit devices.

 9 Coordination